To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 Notebooks and Binders

 Notebooks or binders are crucial if you plan to take your course notes with pen and paper.
-Depending on how many notes you take, your writing style, font, etc., you will range from 150 pages to 500 pages per semester.
+Depending on how many notes you take or your writing style, you’ll range from 150 pages to 500 pages per semester.
 Many students use notebooks and binders for lectures, scrap work, and practice problems.
 This can be an efficient method of storing notes.

 The takeaway is that the best system is the system that works for you.
 Some people will use notebooks, others will use binders – and some may not use paper at all!